Scholarships

 From the list below, please select the appropriate academic year for scholarship opportunities.

 The University of Hartford awards academic merit scholarships called President’s and Regents’ Awards to qualified students based on SAT or ACT scores and class rank.
-Receipt of one of these scholarships means you also have qualified for the Honors Program.
+Receipt of one of these scholarships means you have also qualified for the Honors Program.

 The Herbert P. Schoen Endowed Scholarship Fund

-Application forms may be obtained from the Dean’s Office, College of Arts and Sciences.
-Application consists of biographical data, a brief essay by the student, a list of community and extracurricular activities, and two letters of recommendation.
-Please contact the Dean's Office on the application deadline (spring semester).
+Application forms are available from the Dean's Office, College of Arts and Sciences.
+Materials include biographical data, a brief essay, a list of community and extracurricular activities, and two letters of recommendation.

 Morris K. Udall Scholarship